 Another almond-based creamer option is from the Blue Diamond almond company.
 It has both almond milk and almond oil that helps replicate the mouthfeel of dairy-based creamers.

 It may not be the creamiest on this list, but it also won’t set you back too many calories.
-There are only 10 per 1 tbsp serving and zero grams of sugar.
+There are only 10 per 1 tablespoon serving and zero grams of sugar.

 So Delicious Original Coconutmilk Creamer

 This So Delicious creamer gets its creamy texture from coconut milk.